Esbruce/dsg/lib/auth/README.md

 1. **Redis**: Replace in-memory rate limiting with Redis for production
 2. **Monitoring**: Add logging and monitoring for rate limit violations
-3. **CAPTCHA**: Configure reCAPTCHA with appropriate domain restrictions
-4. **SMS Provider**: Ensure your SMS provider has proper rate limiting
+3. **SMS Provider**: Ensure your SMS provider has proper rate limiting
-5. **HTTPS**: Always use HTTPS in production for secure communication
+4. **HTTPS**: Always use HTTPS in production for secure communication